s3ql/s3ql/rst/installation.rst

   need at least version 0.39.

 * The `Python dugong module
   <https://bitbucket.org/nikratio/python-dugong/>`_.
-To check if this module
+To check if this
-  is installed, try to execute `python -c 'import dugong'`.
+  module is installed, try to execute `python -c 'import dugong';
+  print(dugong.__version__)'`.
+This should print a version number.
+You need at least version 2.0.

 .. _inst-s3ql: